pingcap/docs-tidb-operator/en/architecture.md

 > **Note:**
 >
-> `tidb-scheduler` is not mandatory, refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) for details.
+> `tidb-scheduler` is not mandatory.
+Refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) for details.

 ## Control flow

 The following diagram is the analysis of the control flow of TiDB Operator.
 Starting from TiDB Operator v1.1, the TiDB cluster, monitoring, initialization, backup, and other components are deployed and managed using CR.

 ![TiDB Operator Control Flow](/media/tidb-operator-control-flow-1.1.png)